sindhu1237/DesignPatterns/src/SOLIDPrinciple/BirdDesign/notes.md

-## Design a Bird ?
+## Design a Bird?
 * Design is iterative
      > In the context of software design principles, iterative refers to a process of continuously improving a design or product through repeated cycles of development, testing, and refinement.
 * Design is interactive
 * Design is subjective ``Pros and cons``

-# `Requirment ` :
+# `Requirement ` :
   Design a bird.

 `Version 0` :
-  * Bird class and data members like weight, color, type and son on.
+  * Bird class and data members like weight, color, type, and so on.
-  * Can have methods like eat, fly and make sound methods.
+  * Can have methods like eat, fly, and make sound methods.

 makeSound() {
   if (type == 'Sparrow') {